Paperwell/What-Legal-Document-Do-You-Want/wish list for legal documents.md

 If you're looking for a specific legal document but can't find it, please add it to the list below, so that someone in the Github community can see your request.

-If you want to share a doc but are feeling too lazy to edit it in Markdown, feel free to email it to our Gmail account: paperwellcare, and we can do it for you.
+If you want to share a doc but don't want to be bothered with editing it in Markdown, feel free to email it to our **Gmail account: paperwellcare**, and we can do it for you.

 Thanks!